sudev/sudev.github.com/_posts/2013-09-07-minixinstall.markdown

 Make sure you have a VirtualBox install in your system.

-Open VirtualBox -> Click on the New button seen at the top left.
+Open VirtualBox -> Click on the New button(top left).

-Select the type and version as others, name the virtualbox image as minix.
+Select the type and version as "other", name the virtualbox image "minix".

-Click next, allot a RAM ( 512 MB)
+Click next, allot a RAM ( 512 MB).

-Create a virtual hard disk ( preferably VDI, dynamic size, 1 GB)
+Create a virtual hard disk ( preferably VDI, dynamic size, 1 GB).

 ##Installing Minix 3